Employee Benefits Guide for Private Practices

 Some of these unconventional benefits are taxable to your employees, so just make sure to check with your accountant first!

-So those are the basics of offering benefits to your employees!
-They can be as traditional or out-of-the-box as you need them to be.
-GreenOak Accounting can help answer any other questions you may have, so schedule some time to speak with a member of our team today.
+These are the basics of offering benefits to your private practice employees!
+They can be as traditional or out-of-the-box as you need them to be based on your practice culture and your ability to fund the benefits.

 This article is designed to provide information only and should not be considered legal or tax advice.
 Because of the complexity of the law and the variables in your own personal tax situation, you can’t rely on our advice specifically related to your unique circumstances.
 In order to get the best tax savings and legal advice available to you, you should consult with your own accountant, attorney or advisor regarding your particular facts and circumstances.
 GreenOak Accounting is an accounting firm that specializes in working with counselors and therapists in private practice.
 We provide monthly accounting & bookkeeping services, 1-time services and online courses.
 For more information on our specialized services for therapists please visit www.greenoakaccounting.com